oneofthezombies/stariler/README.md

 # Stariler

-Stariler is a TypeScript compiler written in Go.
+Stariler is a TypeScript compiler written in Rust.
 Stariler is a compound word of star and compiler and is pronounced stáilər.

 🚧 _This project is currently in development and is not yet available for production._